Here’s Your Demand Generation Framework For 2025

 When people talk about inbound marketing, the two phrases you hear most often are “lead generation” and “demand generation,” often used interchangeably.

-Demand generation, the strategy to drive demand for your products and services, is usually defined through top-of-the-funnel activities.
+Demand generation framework, the strategy to drive demand for your products and services, is usually defined through top-of-the-funnel activities.
 Lead generation, on the other hand, is a bottom-of-the-funnel activity.

 Demand generation is NOT lead generation, and not having a proper lead generation framework means your focus might be on surface-level activities like running ads on gated content or occasionally posting on LinkedIn, without attributing the impact on revenue.